Business & compliance advice

 What is the law on manual handling to protect employees?

-All employers have a legal duty to protect their employees from injury caused by manual handling tasks.
-It’s a key aspect of their general responsibilities for health and safety in the workplace.
+All employers have a legal duty to protect their employees from injury caused by manual handling operations.
+‘Manual handling’ can refer to a range of tasks, primarily lifting, transporting or carrying objects.

-The Manual Handling Operations Regulations 1992 (MHOR), which were updated in 2002, apply to the broadest possible definition of manual handling activities, including not only boxes, cases and other inanimate objects but also people and animals.
+The Manual Handling Operations Regulations 1992, which were updated in 2002, apply to the broadest possible definition of manual moving and handling activities, including not only boxes, cases and other inanimate objects but also people and animals.

-Regulation 4(1) of MHOR sets out a hierarchy of simple measures, designed to reduce the risks of manual handling:
+Regulation 4(1) of MHOR (the usual abbreviation for the manual handling regulations) sets out a hierarchy of simple measures, designed to reduce the risks: